 The Master of Arts in Christian Education: Childhood Ministry is designed to equip childhood ministers to understand the needs of children, explore the principles of best strategies in teaching and reaching children, and implement ministry that impacts not only the child, but the family.
 The program provides foundations in theological, educational, and practical programming for effective childhood ministry.
 It combines academic training and practical ministry application that focus intentionally on the world children live in and the faith they need to follow Christ for the rest of their lives.
-The program consists of 18 hours of core curriculum, 3 hours of childhood ministry core curriculum, and an additional 21 hours of childhood ministry requirements for a total of 42 hours.
+The program consists of 18 hours of required core curriculum, 15 hours of childhood ministry requirements, 6 hours of childhood ministry service-learning and research, and 3 hours of childhood ministry electives, for a total of 42 hours.